 Yale Law School encourages an interdisciplinary approach to the law.
 Some students choose to combine their law studies with a program at another professional or graduate school, either at Yale University or another institution.
 These joint degrees are intended to complement the JD by providing specialized skills and a body of knowledge in another discipline.
 In recent years, about 30-40 Yale Law students have been enrolled in joint degree programs at any given time.

-In-person registration takes place at the start of each term.
-Students present themselves at the Law School and officially enroll for the semester (photo ID required).
-Dates and times for in-person registration for new and continuing students and when late registration fees are assessed may be found on the important dates.
-Registering in-person acknowledges students' responsibility to read, understand, and comply with the policies stated in the materials distributed in the registration packet, including but not limited to: Yale Law School Bulletin, Important Dates and Deadlines, Drug Prevention Program Information, Notice of Directory Information and Non-Disclosure, Rights & Duties and Grievance Procedures, Satisfactory Academic Progress Policy and ABA Standard 303.
+At the start of each term students officially enroll for the semester by completing the Term Data Update on the Yale Hub.
+New students must present themselves in-person (photo ID required).
+Dates and times for in-person registration may be found on the important dates.
+Certifying the Term Data Update acknowledges students' responsibility to read, understand, and comply with the policies stated in the materials distributed in the registration packet, including but not limited to: Yale Law School Bulletin, Important Dates and Deadlines, Drug Prevention Program Information, Notice of Directory Information and Non-Disclosure, Rights & Duties and Grievance Procedures, Satisfactory Academic Progress Policy and ABA Standard 303.